rpiotrow/project-time-tracker/write-side/README.md

 Data redundancy is done by purpose to make it possible to switch into different implementation (e.g. based on akka event sourcing with events stored in Cassandra database).

+When update of the read model detects inconsistency it is reported as warn to logs, but transaction is not aborted (unless there is some error or failure in operation on the write side).

 ### Effects

 Repositories return values in `ConnectionIO` from Doobie, while services and routes use IO monad from cats.